infinispan/infinispan-server/server/src/main/resources/README.txt

-Welcome to JBoss Enterprise Data Grid 6.0 http://www.jboss.com/edg6-early-access/
+Welcome to JBoss Data Grid 6.0 http://www.jboss.com/edg6-early-access/

-JBoss Enterprise Data Grid is a cloud-ready highly scalable distributed data store from Red Hat.
+JBoss Data Grid is a cloud-ready highly scalable distributed data store from Red Hat.
 You might be wondering how to use it, so here's an example:

-1. Fire up EDG by executing:
+1. Fire up JDG by executing:

 ./bin/standalone.sh